 Trough the Sherpa Track, the following 13 Working Groups, 5 Initiatives and 1 Conferences met under India’s Presidency to discuss priorities and provide recommendations.

-As part of the G20 decision-making process, Working Groups, comprising of experts and officials from relevant ministries, lead in-depth analysis and discussions on a range of internationally relevant issues in respective areas of focus.
+As part of the G20 decision-making process, Working Groups, comprising of experts and officials from

 The G20 Agriculture Deputies Group was created during the French Presidency in 2011 to deal with volatility in global food prices.
 It has since become an important forum to enhance cooperation among the G20 members on agriculture related issues critical for achieving UN 2030 agenda, especially the goal of zero hunger (SDG 2).
 The working group facilitates information exchange and cooperation on a range of global issues such as food security, nutrition, antimicrobial resistance, food waste and loss, sustainability, and resilient and inclusive food value chains.